raindylong/DNSProxy/README.md

 `make`

-## Put PHP script to your PHP/Webserver , and get the valid URL , suck as:
+## Put PHP script to your PHP/Webserver , and get the valid URL , such as:

 http://localhost/httpdns.php